laravel/docs/passwords.md

 The `sendResetLink` method returns a "status" slug.
 This status may be translated using Laravel's [localization](/docs/{{version}}/localization) helpers in order to display a user-friendly message to the user regarding the status of their request.
 The translation of the password reset status is determined by your application's `resources/lang/{lang}/password.php` language file.

-> {tip} When manually implementing password resets, you are required to define the contents of the the views yourself.
-If you would like scaffolding that includes all necessary authentication and verification views, check out [Laravel Jetstream](https://jetstream.laravel.com).
+> {tip} When manually implementing password resets, you are required to define the contents of the the views and routes yourself.
+If you would like scaffolding that includes all necessary authentication and verification logic, check out [Laravel Jetstream](https://jetstream.laravel.com).

 <a name="resetting-the-password"></a>
 ### Resetting The Password